Vyral/base-template/_posts/2017-01-24-utah-real-estate-agent-2017-market.md

 To get a sense of how the market did overall last year, I wanted to compare some key statistics from the year before.
 Here’s what happened between 2015 and 2016:

-• The average days on market dropped 45% from 53 days to 29 days.
+• The average days on market dropped 45% from 53 days to 29 days.<br />
-• The number of homes sold rose by 1.7% from 8,400 to 8,550.
+• The number of homes sold rose by 1.7% from 8,400 to 8,550.<br />
-• The median sale price increased by 6.9%.
+• The median sale price increased by 6.9%.<br />

 {% include pullquote.html %}